goatchurchprime/jupyter_micropython_kernel/README.md

 In the notebook click the New notebook button in the upper right, you should see your MicroPython kernel display name listed.

-The first cell will need to be something like:
+If you have an ESP32 or ESP8266 already running MicroPython, plug it in, put the following command into the first cell and run it:

     %serialconnect

-or something that matches the serial port and baudrate that you connect to your MicroPython/ESP8266 with.

-You should now be able to execute MicroPython commands by running the cells.

-'''On Windows it can sometimes be difficult to find the Serial (COM-port) and the right driver.
-This is not unique to the jupyter_micropython_kernel and is a function of the USB chip that is on the breakout board containing your ESP32/ESP8266.
-Find the USB connection in the Device list to see what driver it needs or look for instructions from the supplier of the board.'''
+If you are on **Linux** and don't have the correct permissions to access the Serial ports you will get a "permissions error".
+Fix it by adding yourself to the dialout and tty groups:

+    sudo usermod -a -G tty your_user_name
+    sudo usermod -a -G dialout your_user_name

+If you are on **Windows** you need to have the right driver for the USB chip on the ESP32/ESP8266 breakout board.
+Look for the USB connection in the Device List to identify the supplier and look for instructions relating to that supplier.

+The notebook scans the serial ports (the COM-values in Windows) and tells you the possibilities and tries one of them.
+If it picks the wrong port you may need to be more specific and use the command:

+    %serialconnect --port=COM5

+## Uploading the MicroPython firmware onto a new board

+This is done using the `esptool.py`.
+The Jupyter micropython kernel has features to help you execute this command.

+    %esptool erase

+and

+    %esptool esp8266 /home/julian/executables/micropythonbins/esp8266-20200902-v1.13.bin

+or

+    %esptool esp32 /home/julian/executables/micropythonbins/esp32-20191006-v1.11-406-g4a6974bea.bin

+Download these Micropython firmware files from https://micropython.org/download

+## Further notes

 There is a micropythondemo.ipynb file in the directory you could look at with some of the features shown.